-Breathing in the dust produced by raw cotton can cause byssinosis.
+Breathing in (inhaling) the dust produced by raw cotton can cause byssinosis.
 It is most common in people who work in the textile industry.

 Those who are sensitive to the dust can have an asthma-like condition after being exposed.

-Methods of prevention in the U.S. have reduced the number of cases, but byssinosis is still common in developing countries.
-Smoking increases the risk for this disease.
-Being exposed to the dust many times can lead to chronic lung disease and shortness of breath or wheezing.
+Methods of prevention in the United States have reduced the number of cases.
+Byssinosis is still common in developing countries.
+Smoking increases risk of developing this disease.
+Being exposed to the dust many times can lead to chronic (long-term) lung disease and shortness of breath or wheezing.

 Exams and Tests

-Your health care provider will take a detailed medical history, and will ask many questions to try to find out whether your symptoms relate to certain exposures or times of exposure.
-The health care provider will also do a physical exam, paying special attention to the lungs.
+Your health care provider will take a detailed medical history and ask you many questions to find out whether your symptoms relate to certain exposures or times of exposure.
+The provider will also do a physical exam, paying special attention to the lungs.